AktionLab/xhab-control-panel/README.md

 Environment Setup
 -----------------

-This setup guide assumes you are opertaing a bash terminal (or similar) in a Linux environment.
+This setup guide assumes you are operating a bash terminal (or similar) in a Linux environment.

 First, install RVM, the Ruby version manager.
 The typical RVM installation is per-user, so you'll want to install this as your own user, not as root.